yurishkuro/opentracing-tutorial/nodejs/lesson01/README.md

 request should be recorded as a tag because it does not make sense to think of the URL as something that's only relevant at different points in time on the span.
 On the other hand, if the server responded with a redirect URL, logging it would make more sense since there is a clear timestamp associated with such event.
-The OpenTracing Specification provides guidelines called [Semantic Conventions][semantic-conventions] for recommended tags and log fields.
+The OpenTracing Specification provides guidelines called [Semantic Conventions](https://github.com/opentracing/specification/blob/master/semantic_conventions.md) for recommended tags and log fields.

 #### Using Tags